Deniz-Eren/soft-router/README.md

 password for all of your WiFi devices, just make sure you chose a different channel for each if you have multiple access points.

-It could be a good idea to also use command 'nmcli d wifi' to check nearby WiFi signals and to check what channels they are using, so that you pick a different channel to minimize clashing.
+It could be a good idea to also use command `nmcli d wifi` to check nearby WiFi signals and to check what channels they are using, so that you pick a different channel to minimize clashing.

 ## Make pfSense Persistent

-Copy 'ubuntu/etc/init.d/qemu-pfsense' to '/etc/init.d/' path on your server and edit to change the '<user-id>' and '<path-to-image>' on the following lines:
+Copy `ubuntu/etc/init.d/qemu-pfsense` to `/etc/init.d/` path on your server and edit to change the `<user-id>` and `<path-to-image>` on the following lines:

     exec sudo -H -u <user-id> bash -c 'qemu-system-x86_64